8 Strategies to Stand Out from Other Government Contractors

 7. Consider Teaming with Other Contractors

+Sometimes your company may not be able to provide a complete solution, but you have one piece to the puzzle and still want to go after that opportunity.
 You don’t always have to go for an opportunity alone.
-You can look for teaming opportunities to collaborate with other contractors to increase your capabilities and provide more comprehensive solutions to government agencies.
+You can look for teaming partners to collaborate and increase your capabilities, providing more comprehensive solutions to government agencies.

-Contractor Team Agreements (CTAs) are formal agreements between two or more companies to work together to achieve a specific goal.
+Contractor Teaming Arrangements (CTAs) are formal agreements between two or more companies to work together to achieve a specific goal.
+They can be GSA Schedule specific, meaning two or more GSA contractors can team up for a Multiple Award Schedule (MAS) specific opportunity.
 There are many reasons businesses may choose to enter into a CTA.

 CTAs can offer significant benefits to businesses pursuing government contracts or looking to expand their market share.
 By leveraging each other’s expertise, knowledge, and resources, businesses can significantly increase their chances of succeeding in winning a solicitation.